 Yellow ginger root is the rhizome stem-root of the Zingiber officinal plant.
 Ginger is a perennial plant of the Zingiberaceae family, which has several species.
 Ginger root is a fibrous rhizome that clusters together and sprouts in different directions.
 The term “ginger” is derived from the Sanskrit word for “horn-root.”

 Common ginger rhizomes grow to be 2.5 – 15 cm long on average.
 The ginger plant also develops leafy stems that can grow to be 3 to 4 feet tall.
 The ginger root may be luscious and meaty depending on its development.
 Yellow ginger root that is older is drier and stringier.
-Fresh ginger root has a powerful scent and a spicy, pungent flavor.
+Fresh ginger root has a powerful scent and a spicy, pungent flavour.

 9. Crepe Ginger